 Digital levels are determined by the strength of the magnetic current opposing the flywheel.
-Since different companies create and measure the magnetic current of each level differently, it’s difficult to compare straight across.
+Since different companies create and measure the magnetic current of each level differently, it’s difficult to compare exercise bikes straight across.
 However, the table below gives a rough estimate of the resistance levels between bike brands.

 More levels are not necessarily better.
 While it would seem like having 100 levels would be the easiest to measure, when you’re on the bike, that is actually a lot of levels to navigate through.
 You may notice that Peloton instructors don’t cue a specific level or RPE, they typically give a 10-level range, so you aren’t navigating through a bunch of small levels.

-Benefits of More Levels
+Benefits Of More Levels

 - If there are lots of levels, you have more options to find the perfect resistance.
 This is good for new riders who may want smaller increments to work through.

 - You have more play between levels, so you don’t have to be as precise with the level you choose.
 For example, there’s not going to be much difference between level 33 and level 34 (out of 100) since they are such small measurements, so you can choose any level between 32 – 37 before you start to feel a measurable difference.

 - Riders who want to keep resistance low, can still work through levels 1-20 rather than be stuck at levels 1-5.

 Drawbacks Of More Levels